Yuki03759/2017-Image-Processing-Project/README.md

  Hw3 ->
  - Make an image Load, Save, Negative, COlorFilter, Edge, VMirror, BlackNWhite, Shuffle, AddBorder, VFlip, Sharpen, Posterize, MotionBlur.
- - All codes are in .c and .h file
+  - All codes are in makefile, .c and .h file
  - used Makefile to connect all codes

  Hw4 ->
   - Make an image Load, Save, Negative, COlorFilter, Edge, VMirror, BlackNWhite, Shuffle, AddBorder, VFlip, Sharpen, Posterize, MotionBlur, watermark, resize, crop, brightnessandconstract.
    -Use struct to implement
-   -ALL codes are in .c and .h
+  - All codes are in makefile, .c and .h file

  Hw5 ->
+  - Make those images to movies with Image processing
+  - Use double linked list to implement
+  - All codes are in makefile, .c and .h file